Session Schedule

 The Andromeda Galaxy is now too low to be observed in the sky.

-Some galaxies are beginning to appear in the sky, such as M51 and the Leo Triplet or M81 and M82, two galaxies just over 12 million light years away.
+Some galaxies are beginning to appear in the sky, such as M51 and the Leo Triplet, or M81 and M82, two galaxies just over 12 million light years away.

 March 20 Spring Equinox

-March 29th - Partial Solar Eclipse Session 9:00-12:00 at OLA and Messier Marathon starting at 20:30 at OLA
+March 29th - Partial Solar Eclipse Session 9:00 am - 12:00 pm at OLA and Messier Marathon starting at 8:30 pm at OLA

 29 to 30 - Change to Daylight Saving Time